 Many companies face a series of challenges when manually onboarding, such as:

 According to a study, 84% of customer service experts report that automation simplifies the ticket response process.
-Adding automation reduces human errors and leads to increased accuracy.
+Adding onboarding automation reduces human errors and leads to increased accuracy.
 The automated onboarding process becomes simpler and customers receive value quicker, enticing them to stay with your service longer.

 Overall, customers are more satisfied with personalized services.
 And with OnRamp's automated workflows, teams can customize onboardings with conditional logic and adjust task flows based on customer behavior in just a few simple steps.